 1. Define goals

 The decision-maker must define the goals that he seeks to attain by making a decision.
 The target of a decision is originated from his/her objectives which in turn are a part of the total organizational objectives.
 Thus, the goal of a decision should be compatible with and contribute to larger goals.
 Try to unmistakably define the nature of the decision you must make.
-Without knowing the goals you can’t take proper decision to achieve.
+Without knowing the goals you can’t take proper decisions to achieve.

 2. Gather relevant information which may contribute to the goal